bigcode-project/starcoder2-self-align/README.md

 <summary>Execution filter</summary>

-> [!WARNING]
-> Though we implemented reliability guards, it is highly recommended to run execution in a sandbox environment.
+> **Warning:** Though we implemented reliability guards, it is highly recommended to run execution in a sandbox environment.
 The command below doesn't provide sandboxing by default.

 ```shell
 python src/star_align/execution_filter.py --response_path /path/to/response.jsonl --result_path /path/to/filtered.jsonl